zen4ever/goose-in-flask/README.md

 It depends on Flask and JPype

-Flas installation is fairly straightforward
+Flask installation is fairly straightforward

     pip install flask